 Have you considered hang drying your laundry?
-There are many benefits for the earth and your family.
-There are cons to consider!
+While there are many pros for the earth and your family, there are also cons to consider!
 Get the lowdown on this eco-friendly practice to decide if it’s right for you!

-When we lived in Uruguay, we had a washing machine, but no clothes dryer, in our apartment.
-So, we hang dry all of our laundry on clotheslines on our back balcony.
-There are some reasons that I love hang drying our clothes, and there are others that make me hate it some days.
+When we lived in Uruguay, we had a washing machine but no clothes dryer in our apartment.
+So, we hang dried all of our laundry on clotheslines on our back balcony.
+There are some reasons I love hang drying our clothes, and there are others that make me hate it some days.

-However, there are some really great benefits to hang drying all of your laundry.
 The sun is a wonderful stain remover.
 Much better than toxic bleach.
 Sometimes I have to leave things hanging for a few days in the sun, but I’ve gotten some tough stains out this way.
 Some of Zoë’s clothes that I thought for sure were going in the trash when she was a toddler came out looking close to new.

 The sun also has antibacterial properties, so your laundry is sanitized when you hang it to dry.
 That’s something your clothes dryer definitely can’t do for you.
 And clothes that have been hang dried smell fresh when they’re dry.

 Another great benefit to hanging your clothes to dry is the energy savings.
-According the California Energy Commission, clothes dryers use the second most energy of any appliance in your house, next to the refrigerator.
+According the California Energy Commission, clothes dryers use the more energy than any appliance in your house, including the refrigerator.

 A lot of communities and developments in the US have banned hang-drying clothes.
 Apparently it brings down property values and just looks tacky.
 Somehow I don’t think that’s a good reason to prevent people from reducing their environmental impact, but it’s something many people have to consider.